 A good while after the last dribbles of honey had been wiped from Gramm’s chin, the sages continued to debate what they ought to do with the young newcomers.
-Eventually the two were handed over to the care of a sensible and strong-willed dwarf woman named GaGa, who seemed like the best choice.
+Eventually the two were handed over to the care of a sensible and strong-willed dwarf woman named GaGa, who seemed like the best choice, and in any event had offered to take them.
 The children said goodbye to the goatherd, feeling very alone in this new place.

-For many cycles of the seasonal moon, GaGa tried tirelessly to discover who the children were and how they had come to ToadChapel.
-However, she had come no closer to an answer after more than half a year with the children living under her roof.
-But she began to love them anyway, and took great care for them, and resolved to raise them in the way she imagined human children ought to be raised.
+For many cycles of the seasonal moon, GaGa tried tirelessly to discover who the children were and how they had come to ToadChapel, but had come no closer to an answer after more than half a year with the children living under her roof.
+Still, she began to love them anyway, and took great care for them, and resolved to raise them in the way she imagined human children ought to be raised.
 She began by pretending the two were a terrific burden to her.